stla/jackpolynomials/README.md

 `hallLittlewoodPolynomial` function, are represented by some sprays of type `SimpleParametricSpray a`, an alias of the type `Spray (Spray a)`.

-When the value of the parameter of a Hall-Littlewood polynomial is `0`, then this polynomial is the Schur polynomial of the given partition.
+When the value of the parameter of a Hall-Littlewood $P$-polynomial is `0`, then this polynomial is the Schur polynomial of the given partition.

 ```haskell